Aoliva96/regex-tutorial/assets/URL-regex-tutorial.md

 The dollar-sign <span style="color:lightblue;background:#2b2b2b;padding:0 5px 2px 5px;border-radius:3px;">$</span> anchor symbol is used to end the regex pattern, specifying that the string should end with whatever characters directly precede it.
 The dollar-sign <span style="color:lightblue;background:#2b2b2b;padding:0 5px 2px 5px;border-radius:3px;">$</span> anchor accepts either an exact string to match or a range of possible matches, same as the caret <span style="color:lightblue;background:#2b2b2b;padding:0 5px 2px 5px;border-radius:3px;">^</span> anchor.

-Lets refer back to the first and last parts of our URL matching example:
+Let's refer back to the first and last parts of our URL matching example:

 ```JS
 const regex = /^(https?:\/\/)? ... \/?$/;